 The terms of the Patent License also require the Company to pay the NCI minimum annual royalties in the amount of \$0.3 million, which amount will be reduced to \$0.1 million once the aggregate minimum annual royalties paid by the Company equals \$1.5 million.
 The first minimum annual royalty payment is payable on the date that is eighteen months following the date of the Patent License.
-During the three months ended March 31, 2021, the Company recognized \$0.3 million related to royalty payments under this agreement.
+This payment was expensed during the first quarter of 2021.